‘Floor started to shake’: Dance floor gives way during Ohio prom - NewsBreak

 No injuries were reported, the fire department said.

-“As structurally, as bad as this looks and sounds, nobody got hurt, so that’s the most important thing,” Paxton said.Average U.S. gasoline price jumps 15 cents to $4.38 per gallon
+“As structurally, as bad as this looks and sounds, nobody got hurt, so that’s the most important thing,” Paxton said.Oklahoma firefighter dies from injuries after rollover crash

 Fire crews went back to the building Sunday morning with a structural engineer to assess the damage.